-Essentially, codesharing is a form of cooperation between airlines which enhances their global presence, their market share, and profit opportunities.
+Essentially, codesharing is a form of cooperation and business arrangement between airlines which enhances their global presence, market share, and profit opportunities.

 Imagine a small air carrier located in a distant area that flies a limited fleet to a few destinations.
-Through code-sharing agreements, even this small player can sell tickets to hundreds of locations all over the world.
-All it has to do is place its passengers on planes operated by other airlines.
+Through codeshare agreements, even this small player can sell tickets to hundreds of locations all over the world.
+All it has to do is place its passengers on planes operated by other, major airlines.

 Such cooperation is a reasonable business move for small airlines but it is also very typical for larger air carriers too.
 You have probably heard of airline alliances like Oneworld, SkyTeam or Star Alliance.
 Code-sharing within such alliances is very common.
 Here are some examples of possible codesharing within alliances:

-- Star Alliance: Currently consists of 27 members including Lufthansa, Singapore Airlines, Swiss, United Airlines
+- Star Alliance: Consists of 26 members including Lufthansa, Singapore Airlines, Swiss, United Airlines

 - Oneworld - 13 partner airlines which include British Airways, American Airlines, Finnair

 - SkyTeam - Composed of 19 members, amongst which are Aeroflot, Delta, and Air France-KLM